 If an individual is tested for alcohol concentration and their BAC is .05 or less, there is a presumption that the person was not driving while impaired (DWI).
 For more information on BAC levels and DUI in Maryland, read Maryland Criminal Procedure Article 10-307.

-Can I Get My DUI Placed on the Stet Docket?
+Getting a DUI Placed on the Stet Docket

 The Stet docket or a Stet is a motion filed by the State’s Attorney to indefinitely postpone a criminal case.
 If the matter is marked Stet, then the State has chosen to refuse prosecutions of the defendant.
 However, the State and defendant do have the option to recall or ask the court to set the matter in for trial after the case is entered on the stet docket.